 Battle Tug Light (BTL): This ship is an very interesting little package.
 Take the light battle pod and put it on the standard fleet tug, instead of an LTT.
 It becomes the fastest battle tug the Federation can field, if not the fastest ship.
 It is incredibly overpowered, though it is a bit light on shields.
 Please note that this is an official ship.
 ADB probably never provided an SSD because they never wanted anyone to realize it exists (though it is in the MSC). (ssd)

 Armed Tug (TGA): Here is what I think the tug would have looked like if it had been given an offensive capability.
 I only gave it two photons, because they are there to make it painful to attack, not to make it a full warship in its own right.
 Also increased the shields and phasers slightly.
-This does make the BT a little nastier, but the BT is still no worse than its Klingon counterpart. (ssd).
+This does make the BT a little nastier, but the BT is still no better than its Klingon counterpart. (ssd).

 Drone Frigate (FDB): This is a drone bombardment frigate.
 I never really understood how the Klingons and Kzintis could manage to stick 6 drone racks on a frigate, but the Feds could only manage 3.
 That's just dumb.
 Here is a proper drone frigate.
 It is designed to be used in a three ship squadron of two FDB and one FFS. (ssd)